Crist History, Family Crest & Coats of Arms

 The surname Crist was first found in Austria, where the family contributed greatly to the development of an emerging nation which would later play a large role in the tribal and national conflicts of the area.
 In later years the name branched into many houses, each playing a significant role in the local social and political affairs.

-Important Dates for the Crist family
+Early History of the Crist family

 This web page shows only a small excerpt of our Crist research.
 Another 148 words (11 lines of text) covering the years 1775, 1811, and 1813 are included under the topic Early Crist History in all our PDF Extended History products and printed products wherever possible.